aka: Fantastic Slur

 - Turians have been referred to as "cuttlebones" and "skullfaces" during the First Contact War.
 Or, more rarely, "birds" (due to the somewhat avian shape of a turian's head).

 - Hanar take offense at being called "jellyfishes".
+Of course, they're too polite to actually tell you that they're offended.

 - The Avernum series does this a lot.
 Racial slurs include calling Nephilim (cat people) "kitties" and Slithzerikai "lizards."
 Avernites get their nationality insulted constantly: "worms" by Empire citizens and "voles" by people from the Abyss.